-Quick oven-roasted tomatoes are bursting with a sweet tomato flavor.
-Toss smaller-sized tomatoes, grape or cherry tomatoes, garlic, and balsamic vinegar.
-Add the herb of your choice to create a perfect side dish, sauce, or topping.
+Quick oven-roasted tomatoes burst with a sweet flavor: Toss smaller-sized tomatoes, grape or cherry tomatoes, garlic, and balsamic vinegar.
+Add the herb you choose to create a perfect side dish, sauce, or toppings.

 I always use this recipe when I have extra tomatoes that I want to use before they go bad to make ‘salty pasta.’
 I know that sounds strange.
 I make angel hair pasta and toss it with oven-roasted tomatoes, onions, kalamata olives, and capers.
 Because I tend to throw in so many kalamata olives, this dish has been nicknamed ‘salty pasta’ in my home.

 - I can modify the flavor by what herbs I use.

 - I can replace most tomatoes with oven-roasted tomatoes for a more intense flavor.

 The ingredients needed you probably already have.
 This recipe is so flexible that you can substitute almost any herb to meet your preference.

 - Extra Virgin Olive Oil – We can all agree that the flavor of EVVO cannot be beaten.
 For this recipe, you only need one tablespoon of EVVO.